cvs-health/testilo/README.md

 If, however, you requested a merger **with** isolation, then Testilo would take cognizance of the fact that an `axe` test act is a target-modifying act.
 Testilo would therefore act as if another instance of the placeholder had been located in the script after the `axe` test act.
 So, copies of the same 6 acts that precede the `axe` test act would be inserted **after** the `axe` test act, too.

-Of the 8 tools providing tests for Testaro, 4 are target-modifying:
+Of the 9 tools providing tests for Testaro, 5 are target-modifying:
+- `aslint`
 - `axe`
 - `htmlcs`
 - `ibm`